mikaelho/tinysync/README.md

 ## Use Cases

-Sync Python dicts and other data structures to:
+Sync Python dicts and other data structures with:

-1. [File](#sync-with-files): Configuration files and similar
+1. [Files](#sync-with-files): Configuration files and similar
 1. [UI](#sync-ui): Reacting to changes in the data model
-1. [Database](#sync-to-database): Persisting larger data sets
+1. [Databases](#sync-to-database): Persisting larger data sets
-1. Another device: Differential data synchronization
+1. Other devices: Differential data synchronization

 ### Sync with files